homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 ### Let’s investigate a little deeper

 Now that we’ve written our first eBPF program, let’s take a step back and get our hands a little dirtier.
-We can check out the actual eBPF byte code and register instructions using `llvm-objdump` with the following command:
+We can check out the actual eBPF byte code and register instructions using `llvm-objdump`.

 ```bash
 llvm-objdump -S hello_kern.o